 Extender 2x compatibility is the same as Extender 1.4x compatibility.

-Very Good Image Quality, Great Build Quality, Fast AF, Image Stabilization, Excellent Focal Length Range
+Excellent Image Quality, Pro-Grade Build Quality, Fast and Accurate AF, Very Effective Image Stabilization, Excellent Focal Length Range

 Great Image Quality, Great Build Quality, Fast AF, Good Focal Length Range

 Prior to the introduction of the Canon EF 100-400mm L IS II, the 70-300L IS has become one of my favorite telephoto zoom lenses and I often use it for wildlife photography - especially when carrying a longer focal length lens in addition.
 APS-C format DSLR camera owners will find the 300mm focal length much better for a primary wildlife lens than those with full frame DSLRs.
 Fast Ring-USM AF, weather sealing and pro-grade build quality are additional attractions for the wildlife photographer.

 Great Image Quality, Fast AF, Great Build Quality